 I am a quantitative user experience researcher with experience in studying the relationship between digital footprints and human psychology, designing experiments, analyzing data, publishing papers, and delivering presentations.

-I am a computational social scientist who uses smartphone sensor data to study human behavior.
-In particular, I examine how mobility patterns (e.g., the places people visit, their daily routines, distance traveled, etc.) can inform our understanding of personality and mental health.
+In my PhD and postdoctoral work, I used smartphone sensor data to study human behavior.
+In particular, I examined how mobility patterns (e.g., the places people visit, their daily routines, distance traveled, etc.) can inform our understanding of personality and mental health.

 My research aims to provide a deeper theoretical understanding of these psychological phenomena, while fostering the development of personalized interventions to promote well-being.

 An up-to-date publication list is available on my Google Scholar page.

 And you can get in touch with me via LinkedIn.